aws-samples/sap-automated-hana-patching/README.md

 :warning: Usage

 This document has the potential to stop critical systems.
 Please ensure a valid database backup exists and all dependent applications are stopped.
 For systems with SAP HSR and/or clustered enabled, please make sure the appropriate pre-steps are executed prior to patching the database.

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.